Skip to Content

 Instructions

-6. Wipe the chicken dry and set it breast side up in the pan.
+5. Wipe the chicken dry and set it breast side up in the pan.
+(No you don't need any oil.)
 It should sizzle.
-Place the chicken in the pan in the center of the oven and listen and watch for it to start browning within 20 minutes.
-If it doesn’t, raise the temperature progressively until it does.
-The skin should blister, but if the chicken begins to char, or the fat is smoking, reduce temperature by 25 degrees.
+Place the chicken in the pan in the center of the oven and roast for 30 minutes.

 8. Remove the chicken from the oven and turn off the heat.
 Lift the chicken from the roasting pan and set on a plate.

-10. Allow to rest for at least 10-15 minutes, even if you have no other preparations to do.
-Cut the chicken into pieces, spread on the warm platter.
+9. Allow to rest for at least 10-15 minutes, even if you have no other preparations to do.
+Cut the chicken into pieces, spread on the warm platter and serve.

 SaveSaveSaveSave